 Use iExchange to complete prior authorization requests faster

-Arise Health Plan offers a FREE online service to speed up your prior authorization requests.
+WPS Health Insurance offers a FREE online service to speed up your prior authorization requests.
 It's called iExchange.
 This tool allows you to electronically submit prior authorization requests for inpatient and outpatient services directly to us 24 hours a day, seven days a week.
-There are many benefits of using iExchange, such as:
+There are many benefits to using iExchange, such as:

 - Automatic approval of specific requests